 Having first-hand knowledge from other prostate cancer patients was invaluable to me, and my intent behind this blog is now to help increase awareness, educate others, and to allow newly diagnosed prostate cancer patients to have an insight into one man’s journey through the diagnosis and life after treatment.

-When I’m not blogging about cancer, I am blogging about my real travels or about the wonders of my adopted home of San Diego, California.
+When I’m not blogging about cancer, I am blogging about my real travels or about the wonders of my adopted home of San Diego, California or playing with my photography.
 Click on the images below to learn more: